Skip to main content

 Filtering by Custom Fields

 You can narrow your results by referencing custom fields in your queries.
-The system recognizes field names and values, allowing you to combine field filters with natural language questions.

 Field TypeStructureExample